rajeevpanwar/Vix-Volatility-Predictor/README.md

 I also wanted to explore if investors experienced different levels of volatility under two Presidents and extract insights for a major upcoming event that will be 'cataclysmic' from a volatility standpoint - the 2020 Presidential Election - irrespective of who wins!

+As the presentation slide 'famous last words' will attest - volatility has gone up under the 45th president and elections in general result in higher volatility in the markets - so buckle up come November this year

 ### Using Data Science to Demystify/Understand Volatility ###